-The Long Term Charge is payable at all regulated railway stations in Great Britain (both those managed by RUs and those managed directly by us).
-The charge enables us to recover the maintenance, renewal and repair (MRR) expenditure associated with all the stations that it owns.
+The Station Long Term Charge is payable at all regulated railway stations in Great Britain (both those managed by RUs and those managed directly by us).
+The charge enables us to recover the maintenance, renewal and repair (MRR) expenditure associated with all the stations that we own.

-The Long Term Charge is regulated and set by ORR for each control period.
-As part of PR13, ORR determined the level of Long Term Charge income from 2014 to 2019.
+The Station Long Term Charge is regulated and set by ORR for each control period.
+As part of PR18, ORR determined the overall level of

+Station Long Term Charge income from 2019 to 2024, as well as the charges at individual stations.
 The level is set so as to recover the amount ORR considers to be our efficient operational property and Station Information and Surveillance Systems (SISS) MRR expenditure associated with relevant stations.

 At franchised stations, the charge is paid by all train operators calling at that station (in proportion to the number of vehicle departures) to the RU that operates the station.
 It is then passed on to us.
-The charge should be considered in the context of the full portfolio of stations operated by individual RUs, as it is intended to provide a reasonable expectation of ORR's assumptions on our efficient MRR expenditure over the control period at the portfolio level.
-For CP5, charges are allocated to individual franchised stations on the basis of each station's share of long-term (35 year) MRR expenditure across the train operator's portfolio.
+The methodology for calculating franchised station long term charges for CP6 is described below: